Skip to main content

 1. At directvote.net/wsecu — Use your personal voting number included with your ballot.

-2. Through Online Banking — Sign in and then select the elections banner at the top of the main page.
+2. Through Online Banking — Sign in and navigate to voting.

 3. By mail — Return your ballot with the envelope provided.